-- Nitrous Oxide (laughing gas) is a gas that has been safely used as a mild anesthetic in combination with oxygen for over a century.
+- Nitrous oxide has been used medically as a mild anesthetic in combination with oxygen for over a century, most commonly in dentistry.

-- Nitrous is most commonly sold in small canisters for use in making whipped cream (“whippits”), although it can also be purchased in large tanks.
+- Nitrous is most often sold in pressurized, small canisters for making whipped cream (hence the name “whip-its”), although it can also be found in tanks of larger sizes.

-- The effects come on immediately and usually last less than a minute.
-Repeated inhalations of nitrous can extend and intensify the experience.
+- The effects of nitrous come on immediately and last less than a minute.
+Repeated inhalations of nitrous oxide can extend and intensify the experience.

-- The regular use of nitrous can cause long-lasting numbness in the extremities and other neurological problems.
+- Nitrous has a mild addiction potential.
+Long-term use can cause long-lasting numbness in the extremities and other neurological problems.